rmsandu/2D-multiview-generation/README.md

 # 2.Automatic Caption Generation for Multi-Image Scenes

-`captioner.py` is a script that generates captions for multi-image sets.
+`python -m src.captioner.py` is a script that generates captions for multi-image sets.

 For each image set, we need a single descriptive caption that encompasses all views/images.
 Writing these by hand is possible but to ensure scalability and consistency, we can automate caption generation using multimodal models: